wp-plugins/the-welcomizer/readme.txt

 Yes, I will include your translation in future releases.
 E-mail me at `wordpress [at] sebastien-laframboise [dot] com`

-= I want my element to come from outside the screen with an opacity effect. =
+= How to bring my element from outside the screen with an opacity effect? =

 1. Add this style below to your HTML element: